Balance disorders

 • Dizziness that led to a fall

-Have these symptoms clarified by us in a timely manner.
+Have these symptoms clarified by us as soon as possible.
 We will first ask you about your symptoms and will also want to know your other health conditions, medications taken, and more.
 Guides include standardized questionnaires such as Dizziness Handicap Inventory (DHI-G) or Vertigo Symptom Scale (VSS-G).
+This is linked to various diagnostic options that can be used to clarify the causes of the balance disorders and what form of vertigo is involved:

 Romberg test and Unterberger test for balance disorders